 Find out what happens after you're applied for a building consent.

-What happens you've applied for a building consent
+What happens after you've applied for a building consent

 - We check your application form, the plans and accompanying required documents (e.g. specifications and certificate of work) to make sure we have all the information we need, and calculate the initial invoice fee.
 For more information go to about applying for building consent